F0nz0/C_to_U_classifier/README.md

 	Then it uses a pretrained iForest anomaly detection algorithm to correct the C-to-U signal ameliorating the signal-to-noise ratio using the extracted basecalling features (central base quality, mean interval quality and discarding reads intervals with indels and/or mismatches).

 B) *Currents Pipeline*:\
-	This pipeline include the basecalling one since it needs basecalling features to work.
+	This pipeline includes the basecalling one since it needs basecalling features to work.
 	Firts of all, it extracts the currents intensities and dweel times retreived by the use of the f5c eventalign software and then, groups each position-read pair as CC, CT and TT contexts basing on Guppy data extracted from the BAM file.
 	Then, it performs a CNN-WaveNet model training on the CC and TT context reads and tries to correct the C-to-U signal classifying CT context reads as CC or TT (error-T or real-T, respectively) basing on currents features.

 The pipelines give back as output the results at both per-read level and genome-space aggregated level.\
-If you are interested in testing the packages on a test dataset please download at the url:
+If you are interested in testing the packages on a test dataset please download at the url (and unzip the archive):

 https://drive.google.com/file/d/1oayc3gttcoB7bHwuoTAshb93lWrXVCG9/view?usp=sharing